catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-﻿		# Date: 29.05.2021
+﻿		# Date: 29.07.2022
 		# Document Name: Rocksmith DLC Management tool README
 						(fork of rocksmith-custom-song-toolkit)
 		# Document purpose: To describe the functionailities and the way to change, the NEW tab that enable MASS Manipulation of Rocksmith DLC Library
 							(DLC folder; including customs(CDLC), DLCs and songs embeded in the ready to ship version of Rocksmith (2014 Remastered version))

-## Rocksmith DLC Library Manager v1 b3.04 (compiled beta available in \RocksmithToolkitGUI\bin\Release)
+## Rocksmith DLC Library Manager v1 b4 (compiled beta available in \RocksmithToolkitGUI\bin\Debug\net6.0-windows10.0.22000.0)
 *(forever to be unreleased version- for my own sake and not the masses's)*
 # App Description: MASS Manipulation of Rocksmith DLC Library

 #Main Features:
-- Gather all DLCs metadata into 1 Microsoft Access DB
+- Gather all DLCs metadata into 1 Microsoft Access/SQLite3 DB
 	- Manage Duplicates @Import and After (NEW keep trace of them and recall them if needed)
 	- Edit Individual metadata fields
 	- Fix Songs without